 One of the goals of a CTE program is to give students the ability to gain industry recognized credentials while still in high school.
 Student certifications are available in all CTE cluster areas.
 Students who have attained a credential have a documented skill set and are more marketable in the employment arena and better prepared to succeed in a post-secondary environment.
 West Virginia programs of study offer worthy credentialing opportunities that document mastered skills by the students.

-Student Credentials for CTE Programs of Study are identified in Policy 2520.13 Guidance Document
+Student Credentials for CTE Programs of Study are identified in Policy 2520.13 Electronic Guidance

 The use of online instructional resources in CTE programs contributes to improved instruction and student learning.
 The Division of Career Technical Education encourage and support your efforts to integrate online resources into CTE instruction.
 Each year grants are provided to requesting counties for the purchase of online instructional resources.